 Senate Bill X7-7.
 California's SB X7-7 requires water suppliers to reduce urban per capita water consumption 20% from a baseline level by 2020.
-The City is supplied by Golden State Water and the reductions in GHG emissions from SB X7-7 were calculated by applying the reduction goals established by Golden State Water to the City's population in 2020 and 2035.
+The City supplies water to its community through its municipal water service and the reductions in GHG emissions from SB X7-7 were calculated by applying the reduction goals established by the City to its population in 2020 and 2035.